joy-framework/joy/README.md

 ## Why?

-I wanted something that felt like coast on clojure but took so little resources I could run dozens (if not hundreds) of websites on a single cheap [VPS]().
+I wanted something that felt like coast on clojure but took so little resources (memory + cpu) I could run dozens (if not hundreds) of websites on a single cheap [VPS]().